Charm Quark Contribution to K+ -> pi+ nu anti-nu at Next-to-Next-to-Leading Order: Summary

 \subsubsection{Acknowledgments}

+We are grateful to X.~Feng for bringing to our attention the typographical mistakes in Eqs.~(\ref{eq:rBtau}), (\ref{eq:CBcoeff}) and (\ref{eq:rhoBtaus}).
 We would like to thank Matthias Steinhauser for providing us with an updated version of {\tt MATAD} \cite{Steinhauser:2000ry} and A.~H\"ocker, J.~Ocariz, and M.~Pierini for useful communications concerning the global analysis of the UT.
 Discussions with G.~Buchalla, S.~J\"ager, H.~Lacker, A.~Poschenrieder, F.~Schwab, L.~Silvestrini, D.~St\"ockinger, S.~Uhlig, and A.~Weiler are acknowledged.
 Finally we are grateful to the \ckmfitter and the \utfit for supplying the numbers and plots shown in \Secsand{subsec:ckmfittervsutfit}{subsec:impactonckm}.
 This work has been supported in part by the Bundesministerium f\"ur Bildung and Forschung under contract 05HT4WOA/3 and the Schweizer Nationalfonds.
 U.~H.\ and U.~N.\ have been supported by the DOE under contract DE-AC02-76CH03000.

 {A.\arabic{subsection}} {A.\arabic{equation}}